rjray/bookmarkos-tools/METRICS.md

 12. Largest tag size/reach
 13. Average tag size/reach
 14. Count of distinct tags' usage by date, within the period being measured
+15. Top 25 tags by usage
+16. Bottom 25 tags by usage

 Items 4-9 and 14 are only calculated when there is a second (basis) data-set to compare the focus data-set with.
 In the absence of a basis the values will